erikaris/til/03_machine_learning.md

     2. However, if a word does not appear in the training, then it automatically gets a probability of 0.
     3. To fix this we modify the formula by adding smoothing as follows: <br/>
         <img src="./images/wordfreqclass_laplaccian.png" alt="drawing" width="300"/>
-        where `N~class` is the frequency of all words in class and `V` is the number of unique words in vocabulary.
+        where `N~class` is the frequency of all words in a class and `V` is the number of unique words in vocabulary.
 7. Summary of computing a word sentiment <br />
         <img src="./images/word_sentiment.png" alt="drawing" width="500"/>
 9. d

+## Training Naive Bayes:
+1. Gather data and annotate it.
+2. preprocess: lower case, remove punctuations, urls, names, remove stop words, stemming, tokenizing.

 ## Tools and Libraries: